 - Occurrence of over-equalization at the component of the source signal

-If the amp’s ground connection becomes improper or the power ground cables turn inadequately sized for the amp, the amp will most likely undergo thermal shutdown since it is not receiving the required power it desperately needs to provide the required output.
+Suppose the amp’s ground connection becomes improper, or the power ground cables turn inadequately sized for the amp.
+In that case, the amp will most likely undergo thermal shutdown since it is not receiving the necessary power it desperately needs to provide the required output.

 Note: The quality of the build of the amp is a crucial factor whenever we talk about an amp showing signs of overheating.
-Good quality built amps are customized to effectively utilize the power which will be provided by the car’s battery and alternator.
+Good quality built amps are customized to effectively utilize the power the car’s battery and the alternator will provide.

-Cheap amplifiers tend to overheat as they go on to waste more than they give out or produce as sound.
+Cheap amplifiers tend to overheat as they waste more than they give out or produce as sound.
 This wasted and useless power transforms into its heat form, which leads to overheating.